Umbrella Program

 -

-Attendance reporting to the State Board of Education
+Attendance reporting to the State of Florida

 -